 The calamatous pandemic came in 2020, and to fit the mood, there is the more edgy easy listening of Getting Ready For Nothing which of course is a pandemic reference.
 That's all I've done.
 And, thrilled by little victories, I was amazed to see that it was played on an influential New Zealand radio show.
 Wow!
 I think geographically that is as far away from here as I have got.

 In 2020 I managed to get around to collaborating with the poet, Jason Lewis on a several tracks which are on Soundcloud, The Kingfisher, and The Hopsice, Christmas 2010.

 My collection of short stories, Stories About Motoring Nowhere, could finally be ready in 2021.

-I have an interest in dementia.
-In hiding out.
+I have an interest in hiding out.
 I occasionally contribute to music, arts and pop culture fanzine, outsideleft.com (my contributions can be found here) and they in turn say they will write something in return.
 I'm waiting.